-This unit consists of thin volcanic and volcaniclastic mafic horizons having strong magnetic susceptibility.
-They are widespread over the entire area of the Landrienne Formation and define several large folds interpreted from their folded trajectory, visible on aeromagnetic surveys (Geological Survey of Canada et al., 2008).
+Unit nAla2 consists of thin volcanic and volcaniclastic mafic horizons having strong magnetic susceptibility.
+They are widespread over the entire area of the Landrienne Formation and define several large folds interpreted from their folded trajectory, visible on aeromagnetic surveys (Geological Survey of Canada et al., 2009).

-This unit consists of massive, lobed and fragmented dacitic to rhyolitic flows of tholeiitic affinity.
-This unit, with a maximum thickness of one kilometre, extends over 20 km in an E-W orientation in the northern portion of sheet 32C05-200-0201 and NE portion of sheet 32D08-200-0202.
+Unit nAla5 consists of massive, lobed and fragmented dacitic to rhyolitic flows of tholeiitic affinity.
+With a maximum thickness of one kilometre, this unit extends over 20 km in an E-W orientation in the northern portion of sheet 32C05-200-0201 and NE portion of sheet 32D08-200-0202.
 In the NW portion of sheet 32C05-200-02020, this unit extends just over 7 km in an ENE-WSW orientation.
-Other smaller horizons of this unit continue towards the SW, parallel to trachyte flows (nAla3).
+Other smaller horizons of this unit continue towards the SW.
 Unit nAla5 hosts the Projet 70-Landome mineralized zone.

-This unit consists of thin sedimentary horizons ranging in thickness from 20 to 60 m.
-These are relatively persistent along stratification and arranged within unit nAla11.
+Unit nAla7 consists of thin sedimentary horizons ranging in thickness from 20 to 60 m.
+These are relatively present along stratification and arranged within unit nAla11.

-This unit consists of three horizons of mafic tuffs interbedded in chlorite-epidote basalt (nAla1) horizons.
+Unit nAla9 consists of three horizons of mafic tuff interbedded in chlorite-epidote basalt (nAla1) horizons.
 It extends over 1.5 km in a NW-SE direction west of Courville Lake (sheet 32C06).

 This fragmentary unit is located on the south side of unit nAla5, at its interpreted stratigraphic summit.

-This fragmentary unit is located on the north side of unit nAla5, towards its interpreted stratigraphic base.
+Unit nAla12 consists of a fragmentary unit located on the north side of unit nAla5, towards its interpreted stratigraphic base.

-This unit is located in the central-south part of unit nAla5.
+Unit nAla15 is located in the south-central part of unit nAla5.
 It consists of massive rhyolitic to dacitic volcanics, block, lapilli and crystal tuffs, as well as thin horizons of graphitic mudrock of limited extent, less than a few hundred metres.
 Unit nAla15 hosts the Marcoland mineralized zone.